KTruong008/kylebuildsstuff/src/routes/ramen-profitability-retrospective/+page.md

 ## What solopreneurship is about

 Solopreneurship, or whatever other name it goes by, to me, is about the delicate balance between striving for freedom and striving for survivability.
-Freedom from that which binds us, and survivability in terms of being able to pay the bills required for living in society.
+Freedom from that which binds you, and survivability in terms of being able to pay the bills required for living in society.

 Sometimes these things feel contradictory.
 How am I supposed to be free when I have to worry about the bills?
 I have to build something people find valuable enough to pay for but what if it’s not valuable to me?
-I’ll build what I find valuable, but what if no one else pays for it?
+I’ll build what I find valuable, but what if no one pays for it?
 It’s like every step I take for freedom is a step backwards for survivability, and every step for survivability is a step back for freedom.

 I think it’s all just a mental trap.
 No thing or person ever held me back from doing what I wanted to do.
 I didn’t have to learn so many skills and I didn’t have to build Shopify apps, and I didn’t have to quit my job either.
 But I’m glad I did all those things, because it put space between me and my perceived obstacles, allowing me to see things more clearly.